-There are many fuels, today, being used in vehicles as "alternatives" to gasoline or diesel.
+Today, there are many different types of fuels being used in vehicles as "alternatives" to gasoline or diesel.
 In most instances, the alternative fuel is less polluting, resulting in fewer harmful emissions in the air and a lower negative impact on human health.
-Many cities and companies across the U.S. have adopted programs to use alternative fuels in their fleets.
+Many cities and companies across the nation, such as Clean Cities, have adopted programs to use alternative fuels in their fleets.
 These same entities are encouraging efforts to provide the fueling infrastructure necessary to operate alternatively fueled vehicles.
-Clean Cities is one of those.

 Electric vehicle batteries are primarily charged from electricity that is produced at a central power plant, with its associated emissions.
 Electric vehicles produce no tailpipe emissions and are generally more efficient than conventional vehicles.